History of ABS-CBN: 2007–2020: Continued growth, change in corporate name

-In May 2010, the conglomerate started to adapt the "ABS-CBN Corporation" name to reflect the company's diversification, although the name "ABS-CBN Broadcasting Corporation" is still used alternatively nowadays on some uses.
-According to Eugenio Lopez, Chairman of ABS-CBN Corporation, "It is a response to the changes in the media landscape brought about by technology.
-The media business has gone beyond merely broadcasting to encompass other platforms."

 On January 1, 2013, coinciding with the kick-off of their 60th anniversary celebrations, Charo Santos-Concio was appointed as the new chief executive officer of the company, taking over from Gabby Lopez.
 Lopez remains the chairman of the company.

 On May 28, 2013, ABS-CBN Corporation, through its subsidiary ABS-CBN Convergence, Inc. (formerly known as Multi-Media Telephony, Inc.), signed a network sharing agreement with Globe Telecom for a new mobile telephony service in the country.
 The agreement includes the sharing of assets including switches, towers, servers, and frequencies.
 ABS-CBN is expected to spend between 2 and 3 billion pesos for the next two years to build up its telco business.
-The plan has been approved by the National Telecommunications Commission and now operates as ABS-CBNmobile.
+The plan has been approved by the National Telecommunications Commission and now operates as ABS-CBN Mobile.
 It ceased operations on November 30, 2018, after both ABS-CBN and Globe decided not to renew their network-sharing agreement after assessing its mobile business model as financially unsustainable.
 The two companies will remain committed for partnership for content sharing using its existing resources.

 In July 2013, ABS-CBN started the development of KidZania Manila family entertainment center in Bonifacio Global City in Taguig.
-However, due to the losses amid the COVID-19 pandemic in the country, KidZania Manila was permanently closed on August 31, 2020.
+However, due to the losses amid the COVID-19 pandemic in the Philippines, KidZania Manila was permanently closed on August 31, 2020.

+On October 5–6, 2013, the network celebrates the 60th year of ABS-CBN and the Television in the Philippines through Grand Kapamilya Weekend.
+It is broadcast the two TV specials on It's Showtime at the Quezon Memorial Circle and on ASAP at the Marikina Sports Center.

-On May 30, 2014, ABS-CBN and its current president and CEO Charo Santos-Concio received the Gold Stevie Awards for the categories Services Company of the Year - Philippines and Woman of the Year at the Asia-Pacific Stevie Awards held in the Lotte Hotel, Seoul, South Korea.
+On May 30, 2014, ABS-CBN and its former President and CEO Charo Santos-Concio received the Gold Stevie Awards for the categories Services Company of the Year - Philippines and Woman of the Year at the Asia-Pacific Stevie Awards held in the Lotte Hotel, Seoul, South Korea.

 ABS-CBN also received the coveted Gold Stevie Awards for the category Company of the Year - Media & Entertainment at the 11th annual International Business Awards (IBA) which was held in Paris, France, on October 10.
 As a result of the win, ABS-CBN also won the vote-based People's Choice Stevie Awards for Favorite Companies in the Media and Entertainment Category, while their chairman Eugenio Lopez III received the lifetime achievement award from the KBP.